-Customers have the right to withdraw at anytime, for any reason.
-Companies must respect the right of the customer to have their data removed from any and all locations it is stored.
+Customers have the right to withdraw at any time, for any reason.
+Companies must respect the right of the customer to have their data removed from any locations it is stored.
 Hire a DPO

 For entities that have more than 10-15 employees, they require a Data Protection Office (DPO)

 .
 The DPO should secure a company's collection, storage and use of private personal data.
 Regular and systematic monitoring is necessary to ensure everything is up-to-date and in compliance with GDPR.
 Assess the data protection impact

 Before beginning a project, perform a Data Protection Impact Assessment

 to measure the effects of a potential privacy data breach.

 Auditing the processes and procedures in place before beginning a project can help prepare and prevent a personal data crisis.

 Ensure compliance with laws and regulations and carefully evaluate the risks, effects, protection, and solutions.
 Breached?
 Report it ASAP